D2R2 Ride Info

 - $180 on Ride Day (if space allows, after August 15, 2020)

 Day of $100, $50 under 12

 Day of $50, $10 under 12

-The main Headquarters is located under a tent near the corner of Mill Village and Wells Cross Roads, approximately 1.5 miles south of the Village of Old Deerfield.
+The main Headquarters is located under a tent near the corner of Mill Village and Wells Cross Roads, approximately 1 mile south of the Village of Old Deerfield.
 Camping and parking are adjacent to event headquarters.